 About the Orange County Bar Association

-Founded in 1933, the Orange County Bar Association (OCBA) has been the primary vehicle for area attorneys to meet, exchange information related to their legal specialty areas, and provide valuable legal and community services to residents in surrounding communities.
-The OCBA is proud to claim members who have achieved regional, state, and national recognition for their professionalism, integrity, knowledge, and just application of the law.
-The OCBA is a 3,500+-member voluntary association in Orlando, Florida.
+Founded in 1933, the Orange County Bar Association (OCBA) has served as the primary platform for attorneys in the Orlando, Florida area to convene, share information regarding their legal specializations, and provide crucial legal and community services to residents in the surrounding regions.
+With over 3,250 voluntary members, the OCBA boasts accomplished legal professionals who have gained recognition at the regional, state, and national levels for their professionalism, integrity, and expertise in the field.

-The OCBA continues to build on its history and reputation as a vital organization that serves the needs and interests of its members and the community by welcoming the participation of attorneys and other legal professionals in Orange, Osceola, and Seminole counties.
-Current and new members appreciate the wide variety of programs, committees, and public service opportunities that will enhance their career and personal goals.
-We invite you to browse our website and discover the benefits of belonging to the Orange County Bar Association.
+The OCBA continues to build on its history and reputation as a vital organization that prioritizes the needs and welfare of its members and the community.
+The association continues to extend a warm welcome to attorneys and legal professionals in Orange, Osceola, and Seminole counties to take part in its initiatives.
+Both existing and prospective members value the diverse range of programs, committees, and opportunities for public service that the OCBA offers, which can aid in the advancement of their career and personal aspirations.
+We encourage you to peruse our website and discover the numerous advantages of joining the Orange County Bar Association.